-Some organizations find themselves in doubt about the advantages or even relevance of PEF when they already are certified in ISO 14001 (Environmental Management systems) or follow the ISO 14040 standards on Life Cycle Assessment.
+Some organisations find themselves in doubt about the advantages or even relevance of PEF when they already are certified in ISO 14001 (Environmental Management systems) or follow the ISO 14040 standards on Life Cycle Assessment.

 Therefore, we have taken it upon ourselves to enlighten you about the differences and similarities of the two standards.